Best Underrated Horror Movies: ‘Laid To Rest,’ ‘Found Footage 3D,’ And ‘Wind Chill’

 If you’re looking for the best horror movies to help keep you company, there are three titles that seemingly flew under the radar: Laid to Rest, Found Footage 3D, and Wind Chill.
 If you like horror movies that are imaginative and offer something unique, then the titles below should fit your mood.
-Whether you’re in the mood for a slasher or a throwback ghost story, there are a few options available that you probably haven’t seen.
+Whether you’re in the mood for a slasher flick or a throwback ghost story, there are a few options available that you probably haven’t seen.

 Laid to Rest

 Currently available on Xfinity Streampix and VOD, a woman, simply known as “the girl” (Bobbi Sue Luther), wakes up to find herself in a coffin at a funeral home.
 Suffering from amnesia, the girl has no idea how she got there or who she is.
-A terrifying cat-and-mouse nail-biter plays out as the masked serial killer continues stalking the young girl.
+A terrifying cat-and-mouse nail-biter plays out as a masked serial killer continues stalking the young girl.

-This slasher isn’t without its faults, but this should come as a welcomed treat for those who like ’80s slashers.
+This slasher film isn’t without its faults, but this should come as a welcome treat for those who like ’80s slashers.
 Writer and director Robert Hall was clearly a fan of that era of horror movies.
 The filmmaker does a great job of not revealing too much about the killer (mystery builds fear), instilling the right amount of humor, and ultimately giving us a story horror fans can get behind.

 Wind chill

 A young college student, once again simply known as “the girl” (Emily Blunt), and her new friend share a ride home for the holidays.
-But when they break down on an isolated road, they are soon stocked by a group of ghosts who died there decades before.
+But when they break down on an isolated road, they are soon stalked by a group of ghosts who died there decades before.

 Though we seemingly get dozens of them every year, it seems that most ghost movies tend to disappoint horror audiences these days.
 One after another they are released, and they all seem to have the same rehashed material.
 But director Gregory Jacobs delivers an inventive ghost flick in Wind Chill.